 All the reviews are written by Christopher Simmons unless otherwise noted.

 So, this is going to be a book?

 That's the plan, yes.
-These stories and lessons will be revised, edited, expanded and collected into some sort of publication—probably a book, but we'll let you know.
+These stories and lessons will be revised, edited, expanded and collected into some sort of publication—probably a book, but I'll let you know.